-conservation campaigns are our tool of choice to create awareness, change entrenched attitudes and bring a critical mass of people into alignment with specific goals.
+CONSERVATION CAMPAIGNS ARE our tool of choice to create awareness, change entrenched attitudes and bring a critical mass of people into alignment with specific goals.

 Through sustained outreach, our 2004 Whale Shark Campaign made saving whale sharks a matter of community pride for the fisher folk of Saurashtra, laying the groundwork for a project that has saved over 700 of these gentle giants.
-The campaign has now shifted to the shores of Kerala and Lakshadweep.
-In 2017 we launched the Gaj Yatra, a campaign to establish on-ground support for securing elephant corridors.
+The campaign has now shifted to the shores of Karnataka, Kerala and Lakshadweep.

+In 2017 we launched the Gaj Yatra, a campaign to create a groundswell of support for securing elephant corridors.
 The campaign is continuing in several elephant-range states.

-Other campaigns have included an awareness drive around the central Indian wild buffalo, whose local population is Critically Endangered, across Chhattisgarh.
-Our Say No to Shahtoosh campaign led to the ban of shawls made from wool extracted after killing the Chiru, an endangered antelope.
-Our Tibetan Conservation Awareness campaign, launched by His Holiness, the Dalai Lama, led Tibetans to pledge against the use of illegal wildlife products.
-Our campaign against the use of mongoose hair paintbrushes led the Ministry of Environment, Forests and Climate Change (MoEFCC) to ban trade in mongoose hair.
-Our campaign against the dancing bear tradition leveraged community involvement in its enforcement and by rehabilitating the kalandars with alternative livelihoods, ended the illegal trade in live sloth bears.
+Other campaigns have included an awareness drive to showcase the central Indian wild buffalo. whose local population is Critically Endangered, across major cities in Chhattisgarh.
+Our Say No to Shahtoosh campaign led to the ban of shawls made from wool extracted after killing the Chiru, an Endangered antelope.
+Our Tibetan Conservation Awareness campaign, launched by His Holiness the Dalai Lama, led Tibetans to pledge against the use of illegal wildlife products.
+Our campaign against the use of mongoose hair paintbrushes led the (then) Ministry of Environment & Forests to ban all trade in mongoose hair.

+Our campaign against the dancing bear tradition leveraged community involvement in enforcement and, by rehabilitating the kalandars, ended the illegal trade in live sloth bears in India.